philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 # Contexts API

-The Contexts API provides endpoints for retrieving, creating, and deleting contexts.
+The Contexts API provides endpoints for retrieving, creating, and deleting contexts, and for listing, exporting, and importing the token-to-replacement mappings within a context.

 > The `curl` example commands shown on this page are written assuming Philter has been enabled for SSL, and it is using a self-signed certificate.
 If launched from a cloud marketplace, SSL will be enabled automatically with a self-signed SSL certificate.
 See the [SSL/TLS ](../../settings.md) settings for more information.